Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/FF9fDOH.png "Optional title")

 After having basically added the core functionalities of the game I started working on the styling and the overall presentation of the project using css.
-I also created a sound effects folder to add some audio for some of the actions in game.
+I also created a sound effects folder to add some audio files for some of the game actions.
 I continued with adding text for score, lines and levels that would be incremented depending on some actions that were completed.

 ![Alt text](https://i.imgur.com/IXh66a8.png "Optional title")